Super- and sub-rotating equatorial jets: Newtonian cooling versus Rayleigh friction: Introduction

-Numerical simulations of the standard shallow water equations (defined below by (\ref{eq:sp}) with infinite $\trad$) on rotating spheres with Jovian parameter values reproduce a mixture of robust vortices and alternating zonal jets.
-The latter arise naturally through the coupling to Rossby waves that arrests the turbulent inverse cascade at the scale identified by \cite{Rhines75}.
-However, the jet at the equator is invariably sub-rotating (retrograde) in both freely decaying and forced-dissipative simulations in the Jovian regime \citep[\eg][]{ChoPolvani96a, ChoPolvani96b, iacono1999spontaneous, iacono1999high, showman2007numerical, ScottPolvani07}.
-This is in sharp contrast to the prominent super-rotating equatorial jet that has persisted for decades on Jupiter (see figure \ref{fig:ubardata}).
-According to \citeauthor{Hide1969}'s (\citeyear{Hide1969}) theorem, this jet must be maintained by an upgradient eddy flux of angular momentum.
+Numerical simulations of the shallow water equations on rotating spheres with Jovian parameter values reproduce a mixture of robust vortices and alternating zonal jets.
+The latter arise naturally from the nonlinear inverse cascade characteristic of two-dimensional turbulence being arrested through coupling to Rossby waves at the \cite{Rhines75} scale, though the quasilinear ``zonostrophic instability'' mechanism may also have a role \cite[][and references therein]{SrinivasanYoung12,SrinivasanYoung14}.
+The equatorial jets are invariably sub-rotating (retrograde) in both freely decaying and forced-dissipative simulations in the Jovian regime \citep[\eg][]{ChoPolvani96a, ChoPolvani96b, iacono1999spontaneous, iacono1999high, showman2007numerical, ScottPolvani07}.
+By contrast, the mean zonal wind profiles in figure \ref{fig:ubardata}, as obtained from tracking visible features in Jupiter's atmosphere, show a broad, super-rotating equatorial jet.
+The similarity of the two profiles, taken from the Voyager 2 \citep{limaye1986jupiter} and Cassini \citep{porco2003cassini} missions over 20 years apart, demonstrates the remarkable stability of Jupiter's zonal winds, and the longevity of the super-rotating equatorial jet.

-Forced-dissipative shallow water simulations typically include a Rayleigh friction term to absorb the slow leakage of energy past the Rhines scale to the largest scales in the system.
-Unless dissipated, this leakage eventually causes the pattern of alternating zonal jets to break up into large coherent vortices \citep{VasavadaShowman05}. \cite{ScottPolvani07,ScottPolvani08} added an additional Newtonian cooling term to the continuity equation in their shallow water model,
+Forced-dissipative shallow water simulations typically include a Rayleigh friction term to absorb the slow inverse cascade of energy past the Rhines scale to the largest scales in the system, which tends to create large coherent vortices in place of the alternating zonal jets \cite[\eg][]{VasavadaShowman05}. \cite{ScottPolvani07,ScottPolvani08} added an additional radiative relaxation term with timescale $\trad$ to the continuity equation in their shallow water model: